-Students are strongly urged to attend professional meetings; however, the department does not have funds to pay travel expenses of students on appointment.
-Advisors may use grant or project monies to pay partial travel expenses for graduate students attending meetings.
-The Graduate School disburses some grant-in-aid travel funds, which can be used for travel to professional meetings.
-Application forms for student travel grants may be obtained from the Graduate School.
+You are strongly urged to attend professional meetings; sometimes, the department may have funds to pay some student travel expenses.
+Advisors may use grant or project monies to pay partial travel expenses for you to attending meetings.
+The GPSA disburses some grant-in-aid travel funds, which can be used for travel to professional meetings.
+Application forms for student travel grants may be obtained from the Graduate and Professional Student Association.
+Note: GPSA funding is contingent upon you paying Pullman student fees, if you are not paying these fees, you will not be eligible for payout.
 It is advisable to apply for a travel grant if you are presenting a quality paper at a professional meeting.
-In addition, space may be available in University vehicles or some faculty members may share travel expenses.
+In addition, space may be available in university vehicles, or some faculty members may share travel expenses.
 Please see the note in the next section regarding obligations in regard to work-related travel.